Dietrich von Jagow: Minister plenipotentiary in Budapest

 By March 1944, Hitler believed that Horthy was not to be trusted, had decided to occupy Hungary to prevent an armistice from being signed in much the same way that Germany occupied Italy in September 1943 when the Italians signed an armistice.
 On 15 March 1944, when Admiral Horthy was attending a performance of the opera Petofi, he received an urgent summons from Jagow who stated he had to meet him immediately at the German legation.
 When Horthy arrived, Jagow gave him a letter from Hitler saying the Fuhrer wanted to see him at the Schloss Klessheim in Austria on 18 March.
 In February 1944, Horthy had asked to have the Hungarian forces removed from the Eastern Front, and Hitler now insisted he wanted to discuss the matter personally.
 When Horthy arrived at the Schloss Klessheim, Hitler told him that he ordered Hungary to be occupied starting the next day.
 Horthy agreed to continue as Regent, but Kállay was dismissed as prime minister and replaced with Sztójay.
 The fact that there were about 762, 000 Jews still living in Hungary at the time of the German occupation in March 1944 was seen as a failure on Jagow's part and he was replaced as minister by SS Brigadeführer Edmund Veesenmayer.
 The long-standing rivalry between the SA and the SS was still going strong and the SS preferred that Veesenmanyer being in charge in Hungary instead of Jagow.
 On 8 May 1944, Jagow returned to Berlin as he had no more duties to perform in Budapest.
 On 16 May 1944, the first train of Hungarian Jews left for Auschwitz as the new Sztójay government was willing to play its part in the "Final Solution".
-By 8 July 1944, about 437, 000 Hungarian Jews were exterminated at Auschwitz.
+By 8 July 1944, about 437,000 Hungarian Jews had been exterminated at Auschwitz.
 On 1 June 1944, Jagow was told he was not longer needed at the Auswärtiges Amt.